 How to Clean

 The simplest and easiest way to clean your scanner is to use cheque scanner cleaning cards.
-These pre-saturated, disposable cleaning cards are specifically designed to clean the document path, magnetic heads, transport rollers, and lenses without having to dismantle the machine.
-Naturally, dismantling your machine to clean it manually has risks of damage, so it’s much safer to use cleaning cards that are designed for ease of use.
+These pre-saturated, disposable cleaning cards are specifically designed to clean the document path, magnetic heads, transport rollers, and lenses without you needing to dismantle the machine.
+Taking your machine apart to clean it manually risks damage to the machine.
+Cleaning cards are thus much safer.

-You simply run the cleaning card through the machine as if you would a regular cheque and allow the machine to transport it through the inner workings while it cleans on its journey.
-When purchasing your cleaning cards, make sure that they are compatible with the model of your machine.
-If you’re unsure, check your manufacturer’s user guide or cleaning card supplier for compatibility and cleaning instructions.
+When buying cleaning cards, make sure they are compatible with the cheque scanner model you have.
+If you’re unsure, check your manufacturer’s user guide or ask your cleaning card supplier for compatibility and cleaning instructions.

 Give Your Scanner the TLC It Deserves

-Give the interior workings of your scanner the TLC it needs to work effectively for you now and into the future.
-Regularly cleaning your device will extend its shelf life, and in return, your investment.
-If you don’t clean your machine regularly, you’ll not only risk having a malfunctioning device but you also risk voiding your manufacturer’s warranty.
-You rely on your automated scanner to make your business operations easier, simpler, and more efficient.
-Help it do its job properly through regular maintenance.
+Give the interior workings of your scanner TLC to work effectively for you now and into the future.
+Regularly cleaning your device will extend its life and, in return, your investment.